 2. Automated means to run searches to collect or store data obtained from our site.”

-The funny thing is that my friend was not doing any of the above: They were merely taking advantage of the new LinkedIn feature to tag your connections by looking at the different options that existed and making sure that all connections had the proper tags on them.
+The funny thing is that my friend was not doing any of the above: They were merely taking advantage of the LinkedIn feature to tag your connections (now only available in Sales Navigator) by looking at the different options that existed and making sure that all connections had the proper tags on them.
 Sure, it generated a lot of clicks, but it obviously was not even closely related to the activity that this person was accused to have been doing.

 Why do I bring this up?